suchanek/proteusPy/documents/DisulfideBondAnalysis/SS_paper.md

 NB: Loading the data takes 3.5 minutes on my MacbookPro.
 Be patient if it seems to take a long time to load.

-The ```Disulfide``` and ```DisulfideList``` classes include rendering capabiities using the excellent PyVista interface to the VTK package. (http://pyvista.org).
+The ```Disulfide``` and ```DisulfideList``` classes include rendering capabilities using the excellent PyVista interface to the VTK package. (http://pyvista.org).
 The following cell displays the first Disulfide bond in the database in ball-and stick style.
 Atoms are colored by atom type:
 - Grey = Carbon
 - Blue = Nitrogen
 - Red = Oxygen